-Food Safety and Inspection Service: Need for Guidance
+Food Safety and Inspection Service: Background

-- Although the HACCP regulations were implemented over 15 years ago, FSIS has found through Food Safety Assessments (FSAs) and other verification activities that establishments have not complied with the initial validation requirement. - In particular, establishments have not collected the necessary initial in-plant validation data demonstrating that the HACCP system is functioning as intended.
+- Although the HACCP regulations were implemented over 15 years ago, FSIS has found through Food Safety Assessments (FSAs) that establishments have not complied with the initial validation requirement. - In particular, establishments have not collected the necessary initial in-plant validation data demonstrating that the HACCP system is functioning as intended. - Therefore, FSIS determined that additional initial validation guidance is needed.